top of page

 At first, I felt lost in this new world of genetics and data.
 Each breed had its own unique risks and testing needs.
 Coming from an old-school background — where my vet taught me to do everything from collections to artificial insemination — this was a new kind of learning curve.

 Then, right before my Mini Aussie turned a year old, I noticed her knees popping in and out.
 My instincts told me what it was: luxating patellas.
 The vet confirmed it.
 It wasn’t severe, but it meant she couldn’t be used for breeding.
+Still, we couldn’t let her go.
+She was family.
+I reached out to her breeder to let them know, and their response shocked me:

 “Lots of little dogs have luxating patellas.
 I don’t see the big deal.”